MIXTAPE DELINQUENTS: A Bootleg Roleplaying Game (OPEN ALPHA)

 A GENERAL BASIC GUIDE FOR PLAY

 - EXPLOSIONS: Anything tagged “combustible” will be destroyed in an explosion.
-Currently, destroying barrels is the only in-game way to cause an explosion.
+Destroying barrels of toxic waste will cause an explosion that destroys anything in it's blast down.
 This can be used bypass password-locked doors and kill enemies creatively, but note metal boxes and the player are also destroyed/killed by explosions

 - ORGANIZING: Ever wondered what it would be like if organizing a protest was a gameplay mechanic?
 Probably not, that’d be a weird thing to want, but believe it or not, even in this early Alpha Build of MTD that is already legit a gameplay system.
-Interacting (right-clicking) with your standard punk NPC will get them to follow you around, kind of like a companion in an RPG, but you can just keep amassing fellow punks, meaning you can take the cops by surprise by pulling up with a full-ass riot!
-Note that right clicking while you have ppl following you will cause you to “point something out” l get them all to face the same that you are.
-This last part is a little bit of a work in progress and a little janky but even now it’s a good way to get your allies to spot an enemies
+Interacting (right-clicking) with your standard punk NPC will get them to follow you around, kind of like a companion in an RPG, but you can just keep amassing a crowd of you and your fellow punks, meaning if you play your card right, you can take the cops by surprise by pulling up with a full-ass riot!
+Note that right clicking while you have ppl following you will cause you to “point something out” and get them all to face the same that you are, in case you spot the cops before they do!

 Diary and objectives